 Malaysian MPs vote to repeal 'fake news' law

-KUALA LUMPUR: Malaysian lawmakers voted to repeal a controversial law on Wednesday (Oct 9) that punished spreading "fake news" with up to six years behind bars and which critics said was aimed at stifling dissent.
+KUALA LUMPUR: Malaysian lawmakers on Wednesday (Oct 9) once again voted to repeal a controversial law that punished spreading "fake news" with up to six years behind bars and which critics said was aimed at stifling dissent.

-As well as hefty jail terms, under the legislation those who disseminated what authorities deemed false news - via any medium, from print to social networks - could be fined up to 500,000 ringgit (US$120,000).
+Under the legislation, those who disseminated what authorities deemed false news - via any medium, from print to social networks - could also be fined up to RM500,000 (US$120,000).

-It was the second attempt by the lower house to overturn the law after MPs voted to repeal it last year only for the opposition-controlled upper chamber to block it.
+This is second attempt by the Dewan Rakyat, or the lower house, to overturn the law.
+MPs had voted to repeal it last year, only for the opposition-controlled Dewan Negara, or upper chamber, to block it.

-But the upper house is only able to block a Bill once, meaning it should still now be repealed even if lawmakers there vote it down again.
+Senators in the Dewan Negara are only able to block a Bill once, meaning it should still now be repealed even if lawmakers there vote it down again.

-The legislation was pushed through last year by the former, scandal-tainted regime in the run-up to a hotly contested general election, sparking a storm of anger.
+The fake news legislation was pushed through last year during the previous Barisan Nasional administration in the run-up to the hotly contested general election, sparking a storm of anger.

-Political opponents said it was a crude tool aimed at silencing criticism of the then-government and its leader Najib Razak, particularly over the corruption mega-scandal surrounding sovereign wealth fund 1MDB.
+Political opponents said it was a crude tool aimed at silencing criticism of the then-government and its leader Najib Razak, particularly over the corruption scandal surrounding state fund 1MDB.

 READ: Malaysia fines Najib's brother, others for receiving 1MDB funds